Welcome to The Early Years

 PSED, Communication and Language, Reading and Writing

-In the spring term we will be focussing on developing and refining the children’s ability to communicate clearly and cooperatively with adults and peers.
+In the Summer Term we will be focussing on developing and refining the children’s ability to communicate clearly and cooperatively with adults and peers.
 We will focus on active listening skills, encouraging the children to think carefully about what they have heard and to respond appropriately.
 We will work on questioning skills and the ability to stick to theme of conversation even if it was instigated by someone else.

 The children will be exposed to a wide variety of texts including fiction, non-fiction and poetry.
 We will discuss the features of each genre and attempt to replicate some of them in our own writing and explore the meaning of new words.